aresprotocols/ares-wiki/docs/iliadstaking.md

 4.2 If it’s your first time entering the Iliad, you should press “approve” to confirm your operation.
 ![](assets/build/17.png)

-After the approval status of your address is successful, you can press the "Stake Tokens" button and enter the number of tokens for staking.
+4.3 After the approval status of your address is successful, you can press the "Stake Tokens" button and enter the number of tokens for staking.
 ![](assets/build/18.png)

-4.3 Cancel mortgage tokens (current)
+4.4 Unstake Tokens (current mode)

-You can click "Unstake Tokens" to withdraw your tokens.
-Enter the amount of your tokens and click the Unstake button.
+You could click “Unstake Tokens” to withdraw your tokens.
+Input your token amounts and click the “Unstake” button.
 ![](assets/build/19.png)

-4.4 Receive award
+4.5 Claim Rewards

-Press "Claim Rewards" and check the Gas fee, then press the "Confirm" button to receive the reward.
+Click” Claim Rewards”, check the Gas fee, and click “ confirm” to claim rewards.
 ![](assets/build/20.png)

-4.5.1 Claim and cancel pledge (current) Click "Claim and Unstake", you can cancel all tokens and receive all rewards with one click.
+4.6.1 Claim and Unstake(current mode) Click "Claim and Unstake", you can cancel all tokens and receive all rewards with one click.

-4.5.2 Claim and cancel pledge (regular) If it is a regular product purchased, the button is gray, and you need to wait for the specified time before withdrawing the reward.
+4.6.2 Claim and Unstake(regular mode) If it is a regular product purchased, the button is gray, and you need to wait for the specified time before withdrawing the reward.

 ![](assets/build/21.png)